QbrainLTD/kshera_server/README.md

    - **express.Router()** is used to separate routes within the `router` folder, making the application modular and easy to maintain.

 ### 2. **CORS**
-   - Cross-Origin Resource Sharing (CORS) is enabled to allow requests from different domains, such as from the frontend of the business card site.
+   - Cross-Origin Resource Sharing (CORS) is enabled to allow requests from different domains, such as from the frontend of the business restaurant site.

 ### 3. **Environment Variables (.env)**
    - Sensitive information, like database URIs and JWT secret keys, is stored in environment variables using the `.env` file for secure and configurable management of these values.